Samialsayadi/Arabic-Chatbot-based-Aljazeera-news-/README.md

 # Step 1 — Setting Up Your Environment
 In this step, you will install the spaCy, BERT, Wordnet, and Word2Vector libraries that will help your chatbot understand the user’s sentences.
 ```
+NLTK is Natural Language Tool Kit.
+It is used to build python programming.
+It helps to work with human languages data.
+It gives a very easy user interface.
+It supports classification, steaming, tagging, etc.

 pip install --user -U nltk
 ```
 ```